 If you feel lost or conflicted and that life is getting on top of you, taking some time out to talk to a counsellor could help you to find some breathing space, clarity and improved emotional and physical well-being.

 How can I help you?

-We are all human and struggle at times, there is no shame in asking for help.
+We are all human and struggle at times and there is no shame in asking for help.

-We all learn ways to manage difficult emotions, such as anger, guilt, shame and sadness, and whilst these may help us to cope in the short-term, they may not always serve us well long-term.
+We can keep our work mostly focused on the present or, as appropriate, we can deepen our work together and explore past experiences that may still affect you now.
+We all learn ways to manage difficult emotions and whilst these may help us to cope in the short-term, they may not always serve us well long-term.

 Counselling can help you to recognise and make sense of patterns of behaviours and relationships that you maybe unconsciously repeating in your life.

 I promote Mindfulness-based work which focuses on strengthening your resources and resilience, and this can be very effective if you are looking for support for anxiety and stress-related difficulties.